PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ## Add Aggregated Report

+### System rules

+- Name and descriptions are mandatory.
+- Same name is allowed
+- Allows to add multiple entities
+- Allows to change the position of entities

-### UX Rule
+### UX Rules

 - Show the current entity as the first legal entity by default.
 Current legal entity can't be deleted.
-- Same name aggregate report can be allowed to add.
-- If a user wants to add another related entity, he can do that.
-  - On click of the first add button, open the dropdown of related entity.
+- On click top most add button, open the dropdown of related entity.
   - Related entity dropdown is the same as we have implemented in communication.
   - On click of any entity, it will be added.
 - Shows proper message when no report available in the entity.
-- Each legal entity has its own table.
-Each table has one ADD button and vertmor action.
+- For each legal entity shows one separate  table.
+- Each table has one ADD button and vertmor action where it shows Delete action.
-  - Vertmore action button is not applicable for the current legal entity.
+  - Delete is not applicable for the current legal entity so vertmore action is not available for it
-  - Vertmore action: `Delete`.
-On click, open delete confirmation dialog.
   - On click of ADD button, opens the add report dialog for that legal entity.
-  - Each table has some common columns.
-Columns name are :
+- Table has following columns
   - Section
   - Entity Name
   - Report Name
   - Report Description
   - Report Details Needed
     - It shows report criteria's of the selected report.
 If criteria's is not available then show `-`.
     - For ex.
       - For Historical IPS Report : `IPS Date: {Date of selected report}`
       - For Tax Return Details report: `Year: {Selected Year} {(Form number)}`
 - Records are group by section in each table.
   - Sorting order: Section and records are shown on the page in the same order in which it was added.
   - On hover of records under section, shows hover effect.
 On hover, shows dragger icon and vertmore action menu at right side.
     - When section has only one report then dragger icon is not shown.
     - Vertmore action: `Edit`, `Delete`.
     - On click of `Edit`, open edit report dialog.
     - On click of `Delete`, open delete confirmation dialog.
     - On click of dragger icon, user can change the position of report under the section.
-      - Reports won't be clickable.
+    - Reports row is not clickable.
 - User can also change the position of `Section under the legal entity` and legal entity.
   - On hover of the entity or section, shows UP and DOWN icon.
 On click, change the position.
   - UP-DOWN icon logic is the same as we have implemented in communication.
 - Shows proper error message when no report available in any of the entity and user clicks on ADD button.

 ### UI Rule